ExoticN01/Rekid/README.md

 ## Do this Exploit work?
 Yes, it work unless i want to stop.
 ## What Function It support?
-HttpGet, GetObjects, checkcaller, getnamecallmethod, MouseLib, Drawing Lib(Soon).
+HttpGet, GetObjects, checkcaller, getrawmetatable, getnamecallmethod, MouseLib, Drawing Lib(Soon).
 ## Do it have key System?
 No.
 ## Do it a Virus?